- A vision spearheaded by the President of Goodwin College, Goodwin purchased a large parcel of land along the Connecticut River.

 - In 2012, Goodwin College received the EPA Environmental Merit Award for the Campus associated with site cleanup and redevelopment.

-- Zuvic Carr was instrumental in helping Goodwin College receive a $600,000 grant for environmental cleanup.
+- ZUVIC was instrumental in helping Goodwin College receive a $600,000 grant for environmental cleanup.